Real-Time Stochastic Terrain Mapping and Processing for Autonomous Safe Landing: Real-Time Gaussian DEM Construction

 Delaunay triangulation is known for its efficiency, typically running in $O(n\log n)$ expected time using the incremental insertion algorithm.
 There are more efficient algorithms, such as the divide-and-conquer algorithm of Lee and Schachter \cite{lee1980two} and the plane-sweep algorithm of Fortune.
 In the numerical experiments of this study, we used a C program library called Triangle \cite{shewchuk1996triangle}, which implements an efficient Delaunay triangulation algorithm utilizing the divide-and-conquer with alternating cuts.

 Given the triangulation, we infer the terrain topography by the GRF regression to each triangular segment independently.
 Specifically, we apply Eqs. \eqref{eq:gpr-regular-mean} and \eqref{eq:gpr-regular-var} to estimate the elevation inside the triangle based on the three vertices.
 Now, the matrix $\bm{K}^{\epsilon}$ is reduced to a 3x3 size, allowing for the analytical computation of its inverse and accelerating the process.
 Figure \ref{fig:pcd2dem-proposed} shows the illustration of the local GRF regression via Delaunay triangulation.
+For example, elevations within the orange triangle in Fig.~\ref{fig:pcd2dem-proposed} are estimated using GRF regressions with the elevations of the triangle's vertices, shown by the red dots.